 2. Time Decay Attribution

-Time Decay Attribution gives more credit to touchpoints that are closer in time to the conversion event.
+Time Decay Attribution gives more excellent credit to touchpoints in closer temporal proximity to the conversion.
+Event.
 The assumption is that interactions closer to the conversion are more influential.

 Pros Of Time Decay Attribution: